 These little Labradors are so willing to please and such fun to be around.
-But it is important not to go too quickly
+But it is important to go at a ‘happy’ pace.

 Obviously we don’t want to be ‘correcting’ tiny puppies.
 And this can easily creep in if we ask too much too soon.

 So what should we be doing with a puppy at two or three month’s old?

 What are the stages in Labrador training ?
 No two trainers will ever agree exactly on this one!

 An approximate schedule

 I cannot tell you what you should do with your puppy except to give the above general advice, but it might help to see what I currently do with mine.
 This may not be exactly the same for each Labrador puppy, especially with retrieving, but it gives you a rough idea.
 Housetraining/cratetraining is not included